Nashik-Trimbakeshwar Simhastha: Origins

-According to Hindu mythology, Vishnu dropped drops of amrita (the drink of immortality) at four places, while transporting it in a kumbha (pot).
+According to the Hindu Puranic texts, Vishnu dropped drops of amrita (the drink of immortality) at four places, while transporting it in a kumbha (pot).
 These four places, including Nashik, are identified as the present-day sites of the Kumbh Mela.
 The age of the Nashik-Trimbak Simhastha is uncertain, but its association with the kumbha myth is relatively recent, dating back to the 20th century.
-The Nasik District Gazetteer published during the 19th century does not mention the term "Kumbh Mela" to describe the local Simhastha fair.
+The Nasik District Gazetteer published during the 19th century, does not mention the term "Kumbh Mela" to describe the local Simhastha fair.
 The earliest extant texts that contain the name "Kumbha Mela" are Khulasat-ut-Tawarikh (1695 CE) and Chahar Gulshan (1789 CE).
 Both these texts use the term "Kumbh Mela" to describe only the Haridwar Kumbh Mela, although they mention the Simhastha fair at Nashik.
 It appears that the Nashik Simhastha adapted the kumbh (and the name Kumbh Mela) from the Haridwar Kumbh Mela.
 The Ujjain Simhastha, in turn, is an adaptation of the Nashik-Trimbak Simhastha: it began in the 18th century, when the Maratha ruler Ranoji Shinde invited ascetics from Nashik to Ujjain for a local festival.